 Back pain is one of the most common reasons people go to the doctor (according to the Mayo Clinic).
-We’ve both suffered from a variety of different pain and tension issues in different parts of our backs, from shoulders to the middle of our back right down to the lower back.
+We’ve both suffered from a variety of different pain and tension issues in different parts of our backs, from the shoulders to the middle of our back right down to the lower back.
 No bueno.

 We’re always excited to find new ways to stretch and relieve tension in our backs, especially if they don’t involve going to a Chiropractor, which can get expensive.
 Enter the Chirp Wheel.

-The concept is very simple: place the Chirp Wheel on the ground, and lie on it with your feet planted on the ground and the wheel sitting between your shoulder blades.
+The concept is very simple: place the Chirp Wheel on the ground, and lie on it with your feet planted on the ground and the back roller wheel sitting between your shoulder blades.

 Why use a Chirp Wheel and not a foam roller?